The Chevrolet Avalanche, combining SUV luxury with pickup adaptability, has seen its ups and downs.

 The Worst Years: 2002, 2003, 2004

 The 2003 model?
 It was like Groundhog Day, but with cars.
-The identical brake issues persisted, and to spice things up, the electrical system decided to join the celebration of problems.
+The identical brake issues persisted, and to spice things up, the electrical system decided to join the carnival of problems.
 Not the kind of party anyone wants an invite to.

-Want to see the gory details?
+Want to see the grisly details?

 Check out the NHTSA 2002, 2003, 2004 Chevrolet Avalanche recalls and complaints.
-It’s not easy reading, but it’s illuminating.
+It’s not straightforward reading, but it’s enlightening.

 Best & Worst Years for Chevrolet Avalanche 2nd Generation (2007-2013)